SimitTomar/wdio-cucumber-parallel-execution/README.md

 Handles merging of reports out of the box and provides a consolidated JSON Report Array, which can be leveraged for Reporting.

+Star the repo in case you find it useful :)

 # Installation